 Australia’s Privacy Act 1988

 Article 5 of Brazil’s Federal Constitution 1988 includes general provisions relating to a person’s right to privacy.
-The Consumer Protection Code 1990 contains legislation regarding the collection, storage, processing and use of personal data.
-As well, the Brazilian Internet Act 2014 regulates the protection of privacy and personal data online
+The Consumer Protection Code 1990 contains legislation regarding the collection, storage, processing, and use of personal data.
+The Brazilian Internet Act 2014 also regulates the protection of privacy and personal data online.

 Personal Information Protection and Electronic Documents Act (PIPEDA) 2000